malusamayo/Weaver/docs/user-study-instruction.md

 - Input: "Feminism has been a source of debate and discussion in many circles."
     - Output: 'none'

-**Task 2**:
+**Model 2**:
-Given a fact-checking question about nutrition, the model will provide a concise answer.
+Given a sentence, the model will classify the sentence's stance on combating climate change as 'favor', 'against', or 'none'.

-- Input: "Are low-fat foods healthier than high-fat foods?"
-    - Output: "No, low-fat foods are not necessarily healthier than high-fat foods."
-- Input: "Is there strong evidence that drinking wine moderately is good for your health?"
-    - Output: "No, the scientific evidence that moderate wine consumption is good for health is not strong"
-- Input: "What happens if you eat after 8pm?"
-    - Output: "Eating after 8pm does not have any impact on weight gain"

-#### Models
-A language model instructed to perform the target tasks.

-#### Setups

-**Setup 1 (Knowledge graph mode)**:
-The topic tree will be built from a knowledge graph.
-It will guide you find important topics.

-**Setup 2 (Manual mode)**:
-You create examples and discover topics (possibly from examples) on your own.
-You may still be able to query related topics.
+- Input: "Let's work together to create a sustainable future for generations to come!"
+    - Output: 'favor'
+- Input: "Climate change is a natural phenomenon and not caused by human activity."
+    - Output: 'against'
+- Input: "My area may not be experiencing the severe effects of climate change."
+    - Output: 'none'